Brent Cross Shopping Centre

-Brent Cross Shopping Centre is a large shopping centre in Hendon, north London, owned by Hammerson and Abrdn.
+Brent Cross Shopping Centre is a large shopping centre in Hendon, North London, owned by Hammerson and Abrdn.
 Located by the Brent Cross interchange, it opened in 1976 as the UK's first out-of-town shopping centre.
 Brent Cross attracted 15–16 million shoppers a year as of 2011 and has one of the largest incomes per unit area of retail space in the country.

 History

-Brent Cross Shopping Centre was built by Hammerson and opened on 2 March 1976.
+Brent Cross Shopping Centre was developed by Hammerson and opened by the then Prince of Wales, now King Charles III, on 2 March 1976.
+The road adjacent to the shopping centre bears the name Prince Charles Drive to this day.

 It was the first out-of-town and American-style indoor shopping centre in the country, with its construction taking 19 years to complete at a cost of £20 million.
-While the Elephant and Castle Shopping Centre in London predates it, that is not considered to be a fully covered building.
+While the Elephant and Castle Shopping Centre in London predates it, that was not considered to be a fully covered building.
 The scheme was strongly supported by the local authority of Barnet, but strongly opposed by local traders in Hendon.
 The centre started out with 74,320 sqm of retail space on a 52-acre (21 ha) site.